-Currently, Tim is working with the Earth Observatory of Singapore on topics such as climate change and natural disasters.
-He has been professionally engaged by conservation organizations and media outlets to raise awareness on conservation issues relating to a range of endangered species.
-He has 2 scientific articles pending publication as a contributing author, one on animal behaviour and the other on illegal wildlife trade.
+Tim has been professionally engaged by conservation organizations and media outlets to raise awareness on conservation issues relating to a range of endangered species.
+He has 2 scientific articles published as a contributing author, one on animal behaviour and the other on illegal wildlife trade.

 In 2018 BirdLife International in Singapore commissioned Tim to produce a video for their work to save the Helmeted Hornbill from extinction.
-His images were also used for print publications and online when the campaign launched in 2020.
+His images were also used for print publications and online when the campaign launched in 2020 in partnership with Birdfair in the UK.
 An accompanying exhibition of Tim's wildlife photography prints were shown at National Gallery Singapore for a BirdLife gala sponsored by Leica.

 In 2018, the International Year of the Salmon screened Tim's video, “The Return of the Salmon” at their launch ceremony in Vancouver, Canada.
 Tim judged their photo competition and contributed footage to two outreach videos.
 One was narrated by Sir David Attenborough.